MicrosoftDocs/win32/desktop-src/winmessenger/im-mwindowproperty.md

 ---
 title: MWINDOWPROPERTY enumeration
 description: Do not use.
-Used to turn on or off the conversation window sidebar and toolbar. ms.assetid: '2905456c-cd7f-4635-bcc9-aa8e2028940f'
+Used to turn on or off the conversation window sidebar and toolbar. ms.assetid: 2905456c-cd7f-4635-bcc9-aa8e2028940f
-keywords: ["MWINDOWPROPERTY enumeration Windows Messenger", "LockError enumeration Windows Messenger"]
+keywords:
+- MWINDOWPROPERTY enumeration Windows Messenger
+- LockError enumeration Windows Messenger
 topic_type:
 - apiref
 api_name: